nerdy-glasses-tester/XOME/README.md

 Page Object Model Selenium Appium Framework using Java, TestNG

-***As of Nov 21st 2019, the selenium web tests and appium mobile tests are passing.
+***As of Feb 7th 2021 the selenium web tests and appium mobile tests are passing.

 NOTE:
 The sample XOME.com website used is a live product so it is always changing, so the test automation tests may get out of sync when the pages change.